 If you have extra time, you can drive another 40 minutes beyond Hana to the beautiful Pools of Ohe’o, also called Ohe’o Gulch and Palikea Stream.
 This area was formerly called the Seven Sacred Pools, but there are more than seven and they are not sacred, since that was just a marketing term made up by a Hana hotel worker in the 1950’s.
 There are several lovely waterfalls cascading into the series of natural pools, working their way down the mountain slope.
 (This hike is not appropriate for young children, and can be difficult or even dangerous for all ages because of sudden currents.
 River shoes may help.)
 A little further beyond here is Charles Lindbergh’s grave at Palapalo Hoomau Church, but it is not visible from the road and is difficult to find.

-– Hana CD Guide, an excellent audio CD to play in your car, with lots of facts and information about the sights, plus some Maui history.
+Hana CD Guide, an excellent audio CD to play in your car, with lots of facts and information about the sights, plus some Maui history.
 It includes maps, flower identification photos, bonus tracks about the drive up to the top of Haleakala volcano, and a free video DVD of Hawaii.
-Call 808-572-0550 the day before you go, for directions on where to get it, only at their booth by the Shell station on Dairy Road in Kahului, which you will pass on your way to the start of your trip to Hana.
+You can get this CD only at their booth by the Shell station on Dairy Road in Kahului, which you will pass on your way to the start of your trip to Hana.

 – R2H, another choice for a CD you can play in your car along the way.
 This one is more dramatic, colorful, and romantic, but has less detailed facts and info.
 See their website R2H for a list of places to buy it.